 - Distinctiveness: This is how your friend behaves in similar situations.
 Let’s say your friend always orders the fanciest item on the menu or buys the most expensive clothes in the mall.
 If they do, distinctiveness is low.
 If they like to save their money, buy from thrift stores, or choose restaurants with cheap prices, distinctiveness is high.

 - Consistency: This is how your friend behaves every time this situation occurs.
 Maybe your friend always likes to buy very expensive champagne when you’re out with this particular group of friends, at this particular restaurant.
 If so, consistency is high.
 If this is the first time your friend has chosen to buy drinks for this group of friends, consistency is low.

 If you find that your friend’s behavior is on the “low” side of the spectrum, you are more likely to attribute that behavior to your friend’s personality.
 They are just a flashy guy that values the finer things in life.
 But if your friend’s behavior is on the “high” side of the spectrum, you are more likely to attribute that behavior to external stimuli.
 Maybe your friend feels as though they made a bad impression on this group of friends, and they want to make up for it.
-Maybe your friend got a raise.
-Maybe they were hurt by some bad news and want to make the evening special.
+Perhaps your friend got a raise.
+Maybe they were hurt by some bad news and wanted to make the evening special.

 Of course, we can’t always use this model with strangers.
-If a stranger orders very expensive champagne, you can’t just look at every single purchase they’ve made with everyone in their dinner party.
-In these cases, Kelley suggests that we look to past experiences and attribute necessary and sufficient causes to the person’s behavior.
+If a stranger orders very expensive champagne, you can’t just look at every single purchase they’ve made with everyone at their dinner party.
+In these cases, Kelley suggests that we look to previous experiences and attribute necessary and sufficient causes to the person’s behavior.
 You might look at the stranger’s fancy suit and assume that he is just a high roller.